SAP/cloud-identity-developer-guide/docs/Authorization/AuthorizationChecks.md

 # Authorization Checks

-In this section, we will cover the basic concepts of authorization checks with the Authorization Management Service (AMS).
+In this section, we cover the basic concepts of authorization checks with the Authorization Management Service (AMS).

 ::: tip
 In CAP applications, it is typically not necessary to implement authorization checks programmatically.
 Instead, authorization requirements are [declared](#declarative-authorization-checks) via [annotations](https://cap.cloud.sap/docs/guides/security/authorization#requires).
 The resulting authorization checks are performed dynamically for the application by the AMS modules.